Study Journalism in Prague, Czech Republic

 Take a Short Course in Prague on the Craft of International Journalism

 What do the following people have in common: a Macedonian studying at an American university in Prague, a girl from Kazakhstan determined to help revive her country, a Canadian-Belgian woman living in Serbia who’s

 sampling journalism for the first time, and a wide-eyed American still a year away from graduation?

 An insatiable passion to travel, to see, to do, and to know.
-This desire brought us all together in the city of Prague for Transitions Online’s Foreign Correspondent Training Course in January 2006.
+This desire brought us all together in the city of Prague for Transitions Online’s Foreign Correspondent Training Course.